ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 https://user-images.githubusercontent.com/2152766/134507548-382a0ccd-85b6-4990-b325-16dbd3b7d568.mp4 controls

 Notice how we're animated up until the jump, and then Ragdoll takes over.
-Once he approaches that box, we turn our `Guide Balance` from `-1` to `1` and have him reach the target pose in worldspace.
-Once he's close, we switch `Input Type` to `Kinematic` and kinematically move him until we once again transition to `Guide`, this time with a `Guide Balance` or `-1` for pose space.
+Once he approaches that box, we turn our `Guide Space` from `-1` to `1` and have him reach the target pose in worldspace.
+Once he's close, we switch `Input Type` to `Kinematic` and kinematically move him until we once again transition to `Guide`, this time with a `Guide Space` or `-1` for pose space.

 https://user-images.githubusercontent.com/2152766/134507546-49e84d32-b50a-48c6-a1b9-82410281a884.mp4 controls